http://10.10.10.75/

 which looks to be a custom monitoring script.
 Following my usual steps, I then run sudo -l

 with sudo permissions without supplying a password.
 To exploit this I'm simply going to overwrite that file with a bash reverse shell back to my Kali host on a different port.
-To do this I'll run the following:monitor.sh
+To do this I'll run the following:

 with a reverse shell, then executes that reverse shell with root privileges.
 With this we are able to read the root flag: